nextest-rs/nextest/site/src/book/updating.md

 ## For older versions

-For cargo-nextest 0.9.18 or below, update by redownloading and reinstalling the binary following the instructions at [Pre-built binaries](pre-built-binaries.md).
+If you're on cargo-nextest 0.9.18 or below, update by redownloading and reinstalling the binary following the instructions at [Pre-built binaries](pre-built-binaries.md).

 ## For distributors